 Social and Political Impacts

-The construction of the Berlin Wall had significant social and political consequences for Germany, Europe, and the world.
+At this time the construction of the Berlin Wall was a major social and political event for Germany, Europe and the rest of the world.

 1. Heightened Cold War Tensions